Calculating Child Support

 How are child support payments made?

-Child support payments can be made directly or indirectly to the other parent / guardian in a variety of forms, including:
+Child support payments can be made directly or indirectly to the other parent and guardian in a variety of forms, including:

 - Periodic payments;